Shiva-Arc/retail-input-validation/README.md

-# 🧪 Retail Input Validation Project
+# 🧪 Retail Input and Employee Validation Project

 This beginner-friendly project demonstrates how to build a lightweight data validation pipeline using **Python, SQL, and SQLite**.